wovo/hwlib-examples/readme.md

 the hwlib/bmptk development environment, grouped by target.

-The makefile in this direectory can clean or build (all) applications.
+The makefile in this directory can clean or build (all) applications.

 The makefile.link is included by the makefiles in